gcba-iris/iris-tech-docs/docs/architecture/dispatcher.md

 ## Description

 Receives the data objects from the [docks](docks.md) and routes them to the right [handlers](handlers.md).
-Then calls the registered [input hooks](hooks.md) for the corresponding headers.
+Then calls the registered [input hooks](hooks.md) for the corresponding data headers.
 Similarly, when there's a response the dispatcher routes it to the right dock and executes the registered [output hooks](hooks.md).

 The dispatcher is the only piece of Iris that cannot be customized or swapped off - it's the glue that holds everything together.